Redfoo: 2006–2012: Breakthrough with LMFAO

-2012–15: Television and solo releases
+2012–2015: Television and solo releases

 In December 2012, Redfoo released his first solo single "Bring Out the Bottles" and appeared in the film Last Vegas.
 On April 21, 2013, Redfoo was confirmed as Guy Sebastian's replacement for the fifth season of the Australian version of The X Factor, a singing talent television show, joining Ronan Keating, Natalie Bassingthwaighte and fellow debuting judge Dannii Minogue, who replaced Mel B. Because of commitments to The X Factor, he relocated to Sydney, Australia in 2013.
 In September, Redfoo released a new hit single titled "Let's Get Ridiculous", which he premiered on The X Factor Australia, performing live during the third live show.
 The single debuted at number one on the ARIA Singles Chart and was certified four times platinum by the Australian Recording Industry Association.
 On October 19, 2013, Redfoo released the pilot episode of his new comedy web series, Behind the Speedo.
 A second episode was released on March 25, 2014.
 In 2014, Redfoo returned for the sixth season of The X Factor Australia.
 In June 2014, he released a new single titled "Where The Baes At" with Eric D-lux and Rio.
 In August 2014, Redfoo released a new single titled "New Thang" and peaked at number three in Australia.

 The promotional single "Like Ya Just Don't Care" was released on September 2, 2014.
 The single is part of his solo debut album, Party Rock Mansion, but under the title "Keep Shining", the first track on the album.
 In October 2014, Redfoo was featured on Play-N-Skillz song and video "Literally I Can't" along with Lil Jon and Enertia McFly.
 The song attracted widespread criticism for being misogynistic.
 On February 24, 2015, Redfoo was announced as one of the celebrities who will compete on the 20th season of Dancing with the Stars.
 He was partnered with professional dancer Emma Slater.
 He had been a guest judge on the 18th season of the show, and is the first guest judge ever to return as a contestant.
 He and Slater were the first couple eliminated from the competition on March 23, 2015.
-On May 1, 2015, Redfoo announced that he would not be returning for the seventh season of The X Factor Australia.
+On May 1, 2015, Redfoo announced that he would not be returning for the seventh season of The X Factor Australia, and got replaced by Sebastian.